-Klaster village was built up from the ruins of an old monastery building originally built by Cistercian Monks from the mother monastery in Ebrach in Germany in 1144.
+Klaster village was built up from the ruins of an old monastery building originally built by Cistercian Monks in 1144.
 When the monastery was destroyed in 1420 by the Hussites, the stones were used to build the houses in the village.
-Land plots were claimed, and these have evolved over the years.

 There is a prominent wall in the centre of the village and features in some of the houses that have survived for nearly 900 years.
 Like the basement in this house.

-The Monastery in Klaster village Nepomuk was built in about 1860, on part of the foundations of the old Cistercian Monastery.
-Land Registry records show that there was a building on this site before 1789, and The Monastery has been used in recent times as the village hall and school.
-The former President of the Czech Republic Vaclav Klaus visited The Monastery when it was in use for dances.
+The House was built in about 1860, on part of the foundations of the Monastery.
+Land Registry records show that there was a building on this site before 1789.

 There are 2 supermarkets (Co-op, Norma), some smaller useful shops, 2 hardware stores, a post office, bars, and 2 or 3 restaurants, including the famous Svejk restaurant and Hotel in the main square.

 Nepomuk is on the main road to České Budějovice and also to the popular holiday centre of the Šumava (Bohemian) Forest and mountains.
 To the South, the German cities of Passau, Regensberg and Munich are about 3 hours drive, as is the Austrian City of Linz.

 The town has museums, notably the Vintage Motor Exhibition, the Museum devoted to John of Nepomuk, and a museum of the works of the local famous painter Augustin Němejc.